mgsloan/todoist-shortcuts/readme.md

 ## Task side panel

+NOTE: Some shortcuts may only work in the english translation, as the DOM structure chosen by Todoist for this part of the UI has obfuscated IDs.

 The task side panel can be opened for the task under the cursor by pressing `i`.
 Once the side panel is visible, you can use the following shortcuts: